Ira Lalaro: Biodiversity

 The biodiversity of the lake's aquatic system, including the Irasiquero River, is that of a wetland ecosystem.
 The forest area is largely undisturbed.

 In the absence of continuous surface water flow, the invertebrates found in the lake and in the river consist of macroinvertebrate belonging to 57 families but sans decapod crustaceans.

 The Island pitviper (Trimeresurus insularis) and wood scorpions (Lychas mucronatus) are reported in the flood plains of the lake.
 Estuarine crocodiles (Crocodylus porosus) (about 300–350) are also found in the lake.
-It is not hunted by local people as it is their totem animal connected to their creation story and known as "lafaek" in the Tetum language.
+They are not hunted by local people as they are their totem animal connected to their creation story and known as "lafaek" in the Tetum language.
 Boats are banned on the lake, based on a traditional belief that the fish in the lake will die when boats enter the water.
-Villagers were forced to stand in the water to fish, and fatal crocodile attacks were common.
-Recently fishermen appear to be using rafts to avoid crocodile attacks.
+Customarily, villagers were forced to stand in the water to fish, and fatal crocodile attacks were common.
+As of 2006, fishermen appeared to be using rafts to avoid crocodile attacks.
+Between 2015 and 2024, there were 12 fatal attacks.

 The Timor snake-necked turtle (Chelodina mccordi timorensis) is also endemic to the lake and the river.
 The local dialect name is ‘‘beo’’, the Tetum name is "lenok kakorok ular" and an alternative English name is Timor long-necked turtle.
 Chelodina mccordi is considered to be one of the 25 most endangered turtles in the world and is protected under CITES Appendix II.

 There are 21 fish species in the lake including an endemic species of hardyhead (Craterocephalus laisapi), found in the middle section of the Irasiquero River.

 In a number of field surveys of East Timorese waterbirds and coastal seabirds of carried out in the 2000s, the lake's wetland was identified as one of three wetlands of high national significance in that country, and as being one of the most notable wetlands in Wallacea.